-Under the Galaxy S20+’s hood you’ll find Samsung’s 7nm Exynos 990 processor.
-All base models of the Galaxy S20 series are expected to feature at least 12GB RAM.
-The Snapdragon 865 will power the Galaxy S20+ in a handful of markets like the United States.
-The base model will have 128GB of internal storage and there’s also going to be microSD expansion support for up to 1TB.
+Under the Galaxy S20+’s hood, you’ll find Samsung’s 7nm Exynos 990 processor with 128GB of intenral storage and 8GB of RAM.
+The Snapdragon 865 powers the Galaxy S20+ in a handful of markets like the United States.
+There’s microSD expansion support for up to 1TB.

-Samsung will equip the Galaxy S20+ with a 6.7-inch 3200×1440 pixel resolution WQHD+ 20:9 Infinity-O display.
-It will be a 120Hz refresh rate display, as we have exclusively confirmed.
+The Galaxy S20+ features a 6.7-inch 3200×1440 pixel resolution WQHD+ Dynamic AMOLED display.
+It is a 120Hz refresh rate display, as we exclusively confirmed.
 The higher refresh rate means that animations and graphics in games will appear much smoother.
 An ultrasonic in-display fingerprint sensor will be embedded within the display for access control.

-While initially believed to feature Samsung’s 108-megapixel camera, the Galaxy S20+ is actually going to have almost the same camera setup as the Galaxy S20.
-It will have the same 12-megapixel primary, 64-megapixel 3x optical zoon telephoto and 12-megapixel ultra-wide camera.
-The only addition here is a Time-of-Flight sensor which will be part of the setup.
+Samsung has equipped the Galaxy S20+ with a camera setup that’s almost the same as the Galaxy S20.
+It has the same 12-megapixel f/1.8 primary camera with a 12-megapixel f/2.2 ultra-wide and a 64-megapixel f/2.0 telephoto camera.
+The only addition here is a Time-of-Flight sensor which is not present on the Galaxy S20.
 There’s support for up to 30x digital zoom and 8K 30fps video recording.
 A 10-megapixel front camera with 4K 60fps video support is also present.

 Software and new features

 Android 10 comes pre-installed on the Galaxy S20+ with One UI 2.1.
 The latest iteration of One UI brings a handful of new features.
 This includes features like Quick Share which enables users to easily share files with people in their vicinity.